vladbizin/ml_hse/README.md

 ### Interesting Linear Regression Problem
 #### Setting
 Consider two sets of points $A$ and $B$ in $\mathbb{R}^2$ space.
 Linear Regression fit on $A$  is $y = k_1x + y_1$, $k_1 > 0$; and Linear Regression fit on $B$ is $y = k_2x + y_2$, $k_2 > 0$.
-#### Quesion
+#### Question
 Is it true that Linear Regression fit on $A \cup B$ is $y = k_3x + y_3$ with $k_3 > 0$.
 If yes, then prove it.
 Provide examples otherwise.<br>
-You can look through reg_problem.ipynb file to see some interesting cases and solutions to this problem.<br>
+You can look through reg_problem.ipynb file to see some interesting cases and solutions to this problem. <br>

 ### K Nearest Neighbours Implementation
 Here you can find my implementation of KNN classifier with Euclidian metric (the code may be generalized to any other).
 Implementation is pretty much straightforward and uses brute force.<br>